 Perhaps how I feel this morning is the reckoning I deserve for eating horse meat earlier in the week.
 I am sore from my shoulders to the arches of my feet (so not quite the full head to toes).
 I’m thinking I could go for an apple fritter, but alas, I’ve yet to find non-meat filled fried dough.
 At least my pride doesn’t hurt as much and I’m smirking as I remember the night before.

 Having never taken any sort of martial art, I did not know what to expect from Jiu-Jitsu.
-I didn’t even Google it before I agreed to go to a class with a friend of Reed’s who really enjoys it.
+I didn’t even Google it before I agreed to go to a class with a friend who really enjoys it.
 She invited me to a free class just for women at a Jiu-Jitsu club, and I thought, “Eh, why not.”
 I’ve heard it’s a good self-defense sport and I know martial arts, such as Judo, are very popular in Kazakhstan.
 In fact, there are a few sports where Kazakhs repeatedly do quite well in both the Olympic and World Games—boxing, weightlifting, wrestling, and Judo.
 I’m here, I have a friend to go with, why not give it a try.

 I didn’t even make it past the warm up without embarrassing myself.
 We jogged in a circle a few times, but then it switched from jogging to a side shuffle, then to one where we clap, and oh my uncoordinated self was not having it.
 That was just the warm-up to my embarrassment.
 Who forgets how to somersault?
 This girl.
 I can remember doing somersaults until I was dizzy as a kid (only took about three to disorient me as an adult).
 I know I shouldn’t lead with my head, but my body wouldn’t listen.
 Then I attempted the single-shoulder type somersault, still terrible.
 I worked on falling correctly, which was at least better than the tumbling.
 I attempted the Shrimp Crawl, which is supposed to look like this: